Those who only bet on winners will lose

 Good examples are dangerous

-The British engineers were not alone, they thought as almost all people think.
-For our decisions, we like to follow examples that have turned out well.
-Since the Second World War, statisticians have called this thinking error survivorship bias: our brain favors the survivors.
-(And it forgets those who were unlucky).
+The British engineers were not alone; they thought like almost everyone else.
+When making decisions, we like to follow examples that have turned out well.
+Since World War II, statisticians have called this error in thinking “survivorship bias”: our brains favor survivors.
+(And they forget those who were unlucky.)

-Our brain only sees the survivors
+Our brains only see the survivors

 Turn your thinking on its head